-Atlanta can get quite hot in the summertime, but it’s a great place to visit on the east coast at any time of year.
-People who wish to spend time in the great outdoors during their visit will enjoy the Atlanta Botanical Garden, Piedmont Park, and Centennial Olympic Park.
+Atlanta can get quite hot in the summertime, but it’s a great place to visit on the East Coast anytime.
+During their visit, people who wish to spend time in the great outdoors will enjoy the Atlanta Botanical Garden, Piedmont Park, and Centennial Olympic Park.

-History enthusiasts won’t want to miss the Martin Luther King Jr. National Historic Site, the National Center for Civil and Human Rights, the Atlanta History Center, and Oakland Cemetery.
+History enthusiasts won’t miss the Martin Luther King Jr. National Historic Site, the National Center for Civil and Human Rights, the Atlanta History Center, and Oakland Cemetery.

 27. Jekyll Island, Georgia

 Georgia is another great place to dip your toes in the Atlantic Ocean, and one of the nicest places in the state to do just that is Jekyll Island.
 It’s one of Georgia’s barrier islands, but it’s connected to the mainland by a bridge, so you won’t need to take a ferry to get there.

 This small island – only six miles long – is also a small town with a population of under 1,000 residents.
 However, people come from all over to visit it because of its beautiful beaches, slow pace, and abundant wildlife.